siposroland/ElevatorEmulator/STYLEGUIDE.md

-# Elevator Emulator – Coding Style Guide
+# Minimal Coding Style Guide

 This style guide defines the formatting, naming, and documentation conventions used throughout the Elevator Emulator codebase.
 It is based on the style used in `seqnet.h` and `condsel.h`.